kstenerud/ubuntu-maintainers-handbook/BugTriage.md

 * Severe Bugs.
-  Urgently important issues such as ones with potential for widespread breakage, should immediately 'Add to Server-Next Queue'.
+  Urgently important issues such as ones with potential for widespread breakage, should immediately 'Add to Server-Todo Queue'.

 * High Profile Bugs.